 The information contained in the OPRs can vary immensely.
 For the birth of a child you will usually be given the names of both parents (including maiden name of mother) and often an address and names of witnesses (often relatives).
 A marriage will sometimes name relatives of the couple.
 Burial registers usually provide the least information, if they exist at all for the period you need.

 Further information on accessing these and other church records can be found in the Church Records section of the main Scotland page in GENUKI.

-Next door to New Register House (General Register Office) is the National Archives of Scotland, formerly known as the Scottish Record Office.
-This holds an enormous amount of archive material, much of which is of direct interest to family historians.
+The National Records of Scotland, formed on 1 April 2011 following the merger of the General Register Office for Scotland (GROS) and the National Archives of Scotland (NAS), is now the first port of call for most people tracing their Scottish ancestry, housing a wealth of information and archive material, much of which is of direct interest to family historians.
 Although members of staff can answer specific queries (e.g. the will of someone whose approximate death date and residence are known), they are unable to carry out lengthy research.
 If you are unable to carry out your research in person, staff will happily send a list of professional researchers for you to choose from.

-If you can come to Edinburgh then you can consult the records in person and obtain photocopies if required.
-You should write before your visit though to find where the records can be consulted (either in the Historical Search Room in the main NAS building or in West Search Room in West Register House at Charlotte Square, Edinburgh).
-Some records are stored in other parts of Edinburgh and you may need to give staff a few days notice before such records can be consulted in a search room.
+If you can come to Edinburgh then you can consult the records in person at the ScotlandsPeople Centre and obtain photocopies if required.
+However, you should write before your visit to find where the records can be consulted.
+Some records are stored elsewhere and you may need to give staff a few days notice before such records can be consulted in a search room.
 If in doubt, write to be on the safe side.